Amanda Morris, LCSW, therapist specializing in emotional abuse and narcissistic abuse therapy in Baton Rouge

 You say yes when you mean no, prioritize everyone else's needs over your own, struggle to set boundaries, and feel responsible for your partner's emotions.
 Your self-worth has become tied to keeping the peace and making others happy, leaving you depleted and resentful.

-Dealing with chronic anxiety and self-doubt.
+Dealing with chronic anxiety, self-doubt and nervous system dysregulation.

 You experience constant worry, especially around your partner.
 You walk on eggshells, overthink every interaction, and feel physically anxious—racing heart, trouble sleeping, stomach issues.
 The anxiety keeps you hypervigilant and unable to relax, even in your own home.